Natural Resources

 Ecological dynamics

-Even as post European settlement's alteration of the fire regime allows the expansion of the woody component of the native prairie, introduction of eastern red cedar as a windbreak species has compounded the issue.
+This is a disturbance driven site, with the disturbances being herbivory, fire, and variable climate.
+Changes occur in the plant communities due to short-term weather variations, impacts of native and exotic plant and animal species, and management actions.
+Even as post European settlement's alteration of the fire regime allows the expansion of the woody component of the native prairie, introduction of eastern redcedar as a windbreak species has compounded the issue.

-While eastern red cedar is native to Nebraska, the historic population in MLRA 71 was limited to isolated pockets in rugged river drainages that were subsequently insulated from fire, or non-existent.
+While eastern redcedar is native to Nebraska, the historic population in MLRA 71 was limited to isolated pockets in rugged river drainages that were subsequently insulated from fire, or non-existent.
 Widespread plantings of windbreaks with eastern red cedar as a primary component has provided a seed source for the aggressive woody plant.
 The ensuing encroachment into the native grasslands degrades the native wildlife habit and causes significant forage loss for domestic livestock.
 However, since it is not a root sprouter, eastern red cedar is very susceptible to fire when under six feet tall.
 Management with prescribed fire is exceedingly effective if applied before this stage.

 Grazing management that includes proper stocking rates with adequate recovery periods for the entire grazing unit is usually required to improve or maintain this site.
-Intensive grazing management using concentrated livestock numbers, combined with long recovery periods, can be beneficial in improving forage utilization, quantity, and quality.
+Intensive grazing management using concentrated livestock numbers, combined with long recovery periods can be beneficial in improving forage utilization, quantity, and quality.

 State and transition model